Florida Institute of Certified Public Accountants

-The Florida Institute of Certified Public Accountants (FICPA) is a professional membership organization headquartered in Tallahassee.
+The Florida Institute of Certified Public Accountants (FICPA) is a professional membership organization headquartered in Orlando.
 The FICPA represents approximately 18,500 CPAs and accounting professionals in Florida and beyond.
-Deborah Curry, CPA, CGMA, is the FICPA's president and CEO, and Abby Dupree, CPA, is the institute's 2019–2020 Board Chair.
+Shelly Weir is the FICPA's president Julian Dozier, CPA, is the institute's 2022–2023 Board Chair.

 The FICPA provides opportunities for professional development, knowledge sharing, networking, community involvement, leadership and camaraderie while lobbying the Florida Legislature on issues that affect CPAs and promoting the CPA designation.
 The FICPA also works closely with the Florida Department of Business and Professional Regulation to warn the public on using unlicensed CPAs.
 It is also one of the 11 nonprofit members of the Federation of Schools of Accountancy.

 In December 2014, Forbes listed FICPA number 19 on The 100 Must-Follow Tax Twitter Feeds.